cisdeli/mri_img_classification/README.md

 * Moderate Demented.

 The classes are unbalanced, with the majority of the images being classified as Non-Demented.
-To account for this factor the same distribution of classes was maintained for the training and test sets, as shown on Figure 2.
+To account for this factor the same distribution of classes was maintained for the training and test sets, as shown on **Figure 2**.
 <figure align="center">
     <img src="assets/class_dist.png" alt="Class Distribution" width="100%">
 </figure>